rk1165/rk1165.github.io/docs/languages/java/performance.md

 ### False sharing

-- False sharing is a term which applies when threads unwittingly impace the performance of each other while modifying independent variables sharing the same cache line.
+- False sharing is a term which applies when threads unwittingly impact the performance of each other while modifying independent variables sharing the same cache line.
-- Write contention on cache lines is the single most limiting factor on achieving scalability for parallel threads of execution in an SMP system.
+- Write contention on cache lines is the single most limiting factor on achieving scalability for parallel threads of execution in a SMP system.

 ![false_sharing](./images/false_sharing.png)

-### Inter Thread Latency
+### Microbenchmarking

-- Message rates between threads are fundamentally determined by the latency of memory exchange between CPU cores.
-The minimum unit of transfer will be a cache line exchanged via shared caches or socket interconnects.
-Memory Barriers are the instructions that cause a CPU to make memory visible to other cores in an ordered and timely manner.
-- In this article I’ll directly compare C++ and Java to measure the cost of signalling a change between threads.
-- For the test we'll use two counters each updated by their own thread.
-A simple ping-pong algorithm will be used to signal from one to the other and back again.
-The exchange will be repeated millions of times to measure the average latency between cores.
-This measurement will give us the latency of exchanging a cache line between cores in a serial manner.
+- Microbenchmarking : it's measuring the performance of something "small", like a system call to the kernel of an operating system.
+- Sometimes you way want to initialize some variables that your benchmark code needs, but which you do not want to be part of the code your benchmark measures.
+Such variables are called "state" variables
+- A state object can be reused across multiple calls to your benchmark method.
+JMH provides different "scopes" that the state object can be reused in
+- The `@Setup` annotation tell JMH that this method should be called to setup the state object before it is passed to the benchmark method.
+The `@TearDown` annotation tells JMH that this method should be called to clean up ("tear down") the state object after the benchmark has been executed.
+- JVM optimizations to avoid during microbenchmarking :
+  - Loop optimizations : avoid loops in your benchmark methods.
+  - Dead Code Elimination : If JVM detects that the result of some computation is never used, the JVM may consider this computation _dead code_ and eliminate it.
+To avoid it either return the result of code or pass the calculated value to the `Blackhole` object.
+  - Constant Folding : A calculation which is based on constants will often result in the exact same result, regardless of how many times the calculation is performed.
+The JVM may detect that, and replace the calculation with the result of the calculation.
+It can just inline the constant also.
+- create the methods that need to be micro benchmarked with `@Benchmark` annotation
+- `java -jar target/benchmarks.jar [-h]` : will run the benchmarks.
+This takes a lot of time, -h will give the command line options.
+- `java -jar bechmarks.jar -bm avgt` (average time to run)